dequelabs/axe-core/doc/API.md

   - `allowedOrigins` - Set which origins (URL domains) will communicate test data with.
 See [allowedOrigins](#allowedorigins).

 **Returns:** Nothing

+**Note**: The `branding` property accepts a `string`, which sets the application.
+Passing it an object is deprecated as of axe-core 4.4.0, as is the `branding.brand` property.

 ##### Page level rules